playbuzz/hls.js/api-extractor/report/hls.js.api.md

     shouldRetry?: (retryConfig: RetryConfig | null | undefined, retryCount: number, isTimeout: boolean, loaderResponse: LoaderResponse | undefined, retry: boolean) => boolean;
 };

+// Warning: (ae-missing-release-tag) "SelectionPreferences" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export type SelectionPreferences = {
+    audioPreference?: AudioSelectionOption;
+    subtitlePreference?: SubtitleSelectionOption;
+};

 // Warning: (ae-missing-release-tag) "SourceBufferName" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)